Niagara Falls, Ontario, Canada

 View of the Kaminstiquia river from the boardwalk of Kakabeka Falls © J. L. James

-The energy is so strong near waterfalls that you feel like you want to absorb that energy into your own, either by by just standing and receiving or finding a spot to meditate.
-It is like an invitation to the water in your own body to unite for a moment in time.
+The energy is so strong near waterfalls that you feel like you want to absorb that energy into your own.
+You can do this by just standing and receiving or finding a spot to meditate.
+It is like an invitation to the water in your own body to unite with the flowing falls for a moment in time.

 Final Thoughts